Have you ever wondered why Google keeps pumping out algorithm updates?

 By taking action, Portal Programas recovered 65% of their web traffic after the Panda 4.0 update.
 And, they did it by following a simple plan that focused on user experience.

 If you see a drop in organic traffic and rankings following a Panda update, you can be fairly sure you’ve been penalized by Google.

 For Panda, you want to avoid showing people thin pieces of content on your site’s pages.
 Either beef up thin content or remove it from your site, especially on the archive pages that have 10 – 100 words.

-Rewriting your content is a another simple way to remove the penalty from your site, transforming it into a high quality site in Google’s eyes.
+Rewriting your content is another simple way to remove the penalty from your site, transforming it into a high-quality site in Google’s eyes.
 Eric Enge, Stone Temple Consulting President, told Search Engine Watch that one of his clients saw a 700% recovery by rewriting and adding content to their site.

 Improve Panda Quality Score – In addition to removing thin content pages or adding more content to make them more detailed and helpful, you should also pay attention to your Panda quality score.

 Follow this Panda quality equation to obtain a higher score: